JackyWeng526/Taiwan_Weather_Data/README.md

 Now, you have the hourly data of 2020 at Taipei for analysis and advanced application to other fields.

 ## WebAPI Service Test
-This repository is recently packaged as a WebAPI for test.
+This repository is recently packaged as a WebAPI for a test.

-You can try this: [@Taiwan Weather Downloader API](https://microclimatecomforttaiwan.herokuapp.com/docs#/)
+You can try the WebAPI here: [@Taiwan Weather Downloader API](https://microclimatecomforttaiwan.herokuapp.com/docs#/)

-If there are any questions/problems for using the API, please don't hesitate to contact me.
+If there are any questions/problems with using the API, please don't hesitate to contact me.

 ## Author